The history of Huntingtower Castle

 Ruthven, an adherent of Darnley had declared his support for the marriage and was their host when in March 1565 the royal couple stayed at his castle during their honeymoon.

 However, Mary didn’t hide her dislike of Ruthven.
-She said in conversation with John Knox: “I cannot love Lord Ruthven, for I know him to use enchantment; and yet he is made one of my Privy Council.”
+She said in a conversation with John Knox: “I cannot love Lord Ruthven, for I know him to use enchantment; and yet he is made one of my Privy Council.”

 C.J.
 Guthrie who edited (for popular use) John Knox’s weighty The Reformation in Scotland noted that in communication between Thomas Randolph, described by Knox as an agent for the Queen of England, and William Cecil, Lord Burleigh “that the queen cannot abide Lord Ruthven; and all men hate him.”